alae-touba/software-engineering-notes/hibernate/readme.md

 * **course_student**(course_id, student_id) for the associations

+Lets see the steps to create a project:
 * create a maven quick start project
 * add dependencies to: mysql connector, hibernate orm
 * create a database named: **hibernate-testing-db** (tables will be generated )
 * create the hibernate configuration file: **hibernate.cfg.xml** inside **src/main/resources** (or inside any folder that is in the classpath)

     ```xml